Kuwait mourns Emir Sheikh Sabah, veteran defender of Arab unity

 He tried to mediate in a Gulf dispute that saw Riyadh and its allies impose a boycott on Qatar, and made fundraising for humanitarian aid in Syria one of Kuwait’s priorities.

+Iranian Foreign Minister Mohammad Javad Zarif, in an Arabic-language tweet, lauded Sheikh Sabah for fostering “moderation and balance” in Kuwait and the region.

-“Today we lost a big brother and a wise and loving leader ... who spared no effort for Arab unity,” Jordan’s King Abdullah said on Twitter.
+“Today we lost a big brother and a wise and loving leader ... who spared no effort for Arab unity,” said Jordan’s King Abdullah, also on Twitter.

 Sabah kept strong ties with the United States, which led a coalition that ended Iraq’s 1990-91 occupation of Kuwait and used the Gulf state as a launch pad for the 2003 Iraq invasion.